Software Documentation

 The reason for these guidelines is that the first effect assigned in each row will set the angle of the row.
 The “By rows” loading order means the effects being addressed will fill out the first row, to the extent their angles are compatible, before moving on to the next.
 The “Across rows” loading order means the effects being addressed will fill out the first tubes in each row before moving on to the second tubes, and so on.
 The best approach to guarantee the rows are filled completely is to “fill” all the left-most rows first, and work your way to the right as the rows fill up, which requires (1) and (2).
 Imagine if you have 25 shots to fill a 5-row rack, and your shots are in 5 angles, 5 shots each.
 If you sort by angle but your tube loading order is “Across rows” instead of “By rows”, then the first five shots would be assigned to the first tube in each of the five rows, forcing ALL of the rows to be the first angle.
 Those first five shots would get racked and the next 20 would not fit in the rack because all the rows are aiming a single direction!

-These guidelines are not required for pre-configured tilt row racks, only for adjustable tilt row racks.
+These guidelines are not required for pre-configured tilt angle, only for adjustable tilt angles.
 The guidelines still apply if you use the Re-arrange tubes in adjustable angle racks to avoid collisions option when addressing.

-Figure 2 – The ladder rack configuration for PyroSure requires the “Sequential for each row” option, since each row is bound to a firing system slat.
+Figure 2 – The Evolved rack for PyroSure requires the “Sequential for each row” option, since each row is wired to a slat.

-Figure 3 – The addressing blueprint (or equivalent “Addressing > Address show” dialog) for PyroSure requires that each slat is restricted to a single angle.
+Figure 3 – The addressing configuration for PyroSure requires that each slat is restricted to a single angle.

-For most firing systems, you will want to allocate a single module to the ladder rack.
 In paragraph 3 of Figure 3, the two circled constraints connected by a red line restrict each module to a single rack, and each rack to a single module.
 The combination of those two constraints creates a 1:1 relationship between modules and racks.
-This is the right configuration for ladder racks or any other kind of rack that you want to bind to a single module per rack.
+This is the necessary configuration for using PyroSure firing system with the Evolved tiltable row racks.

 Figure 4 – The “Sequential for each row” option works for firing systems like PyroSure that assign a separate module or slat to each row.

 The setup for FireOne is slightly different from PyroSure because FireOne doesn’t use slats for its addressing scheme.
-Figure 6 illustrates the natural pin pattern for pre-wiring a FireOne module to a ladder rack (see Pre-wired pin options for other options).
+Figure 6 illustrates the natural pin pattern for pre-wiring a FireOne module to a tiltable row rack with the same number of tubes (see Pre-wired pin options for other options).

-Figure 6 – The “Sequential by rows, left to right” option works for firing systems like FireOne that use a single module and pin range for the entire rack.
+Figure 6 – The “Sequential by rows, left to right” option works if a single module and pin range cover the entire rack.

 You can select this “Sequential by rows, left to right” pre-wired pins option in the “Create rack” dialog, as shown in Figure 7.

-Figure 7 – The ladder rack configuration for FireOne can use the “Sequential by rows, left to right” option.
+Figure 7 – The tiltable row rack configuration for FireOne can use the “Sequential by rows, left to right” option.

-The FireOne system doesn’t use slats in its addressing scheme, so the addressing blueprint for ladder racks using FireOne doesn’t specify anything in the slats line of paragraph 3 of the addressing blueprint shown in Figure 8.
+The FireOne system doesn’t use slats in its addressing scheme, so the addressing configuration for tiltable row racks using FireOne doesn’t specify anything in the slats line of paragraph 3 of the addressing configuration shown in Figure 8.

-Figure 8 – The addressing blueprint for FireOne doesn’t have constraints for slats, because there aren’t any.
+Figure 8 – The addressing configuration for FireOne doesn’t have constraints for slats, because there aren’t any.